Lawn and Garden Tips

 4. Divide & Conquer

 Fall is the optimal time for both planting and tending to overgrown plants.
-Dividing overgrown perennials now means you won’t sacrifice sprint blooms.
+Dividing overgrown perennials now means you wonโ€™t sacrifice sprint blooms.
 Cutting back these plants prior to planing will help reduce the shock.
 Add some color to your beds next spring by planting bulbs.
 A little work now will add beauty and enjoyment to your yard for years to come!

 5. Snow Business

 There.
 We said it.
 Snow.
 It is coming one way or another whether you like it or not.
 Add prepping your snow removal equipment now will save you possible frustration after that first snowfall.
-Get your snowblower up and running now and find your shovels and any other equipment you need.
+Get your snowblower up and running now and find your shovels and any other equipment you need. *Need help this year?
+We can plow out your Mt.
+Horeb area home or business for you.
+Contact Us for details.

 Fall Projects You Can Do In the Summer